LetterLiGo/LetterLiGo.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am currently a fifth-year Ph.D. candidate at Ubiqutous System Security Lab (USSLAB), Zhejiang University.
+I am currently a final-year Ph.D. candidate at Ubiqutous System Security Lab (USSLAB), Zhejiang University.
 I am fortunately supervised by <a href='https://scholar.google.com/citations?hl=en&user=FCsdj0YAAAAJ&view_op=list_works&sortby=pubdate'>Prof. Wenyuan Xu</a>, <a href="https://sites.google.com/site/xiaoyuijh">Prof. Xiaoyu Ji</a>, and <a href="https://cyansec.com/">Prof. Chen Yan</a>.

+**I am expected to graduate in June 2024 and I'm on the job market (acadamia/industry).
+Consider dropping me an email if you have any suitable opportunities.**

 <!-- My research interest covers a wide range, including Sensor and CPS Security, Audio Security, AI Security, as well as Speech Signal Processing.
 If you are seeking any form of <b>academic cooperation</b>, please feel free to email me at lxfmakeit(at)zju(dot)edu(dot)cn. -->
 My research is broadly in the field of AI and CPS security, with a particular interest in safeguarding user privacy, intelligent audio/vision systems, and generative models against various forms of leaks and attacks.